 As a literacy educator at UNT since 1997, Janelle Mathis focuses her teaching and research on children’s and adolescent literature, especially works that are multicultural and international.
 She teaches both undergraduate and courses in children’s and adolescent literature, qualitative research, and literacy topics including multimodality and sociocultural issues.
 Her research interests, often focused on response to literature and critical content analysis of words and images, are also found in the areas of the transactional theory of reader response, socio-cultural contexts for literacy teaching and learning, critical literacy, and literacy through the arts.
 She received her doctorate at the University of Arizona in the Department of Language, Reading, and Culture in 1994.
 She was a teaching assistant and adjunct at the University of Arizona, and she also taught at Northern Illinois University prior to coming to UNT.
 Published in national and international journals, she is most recently a co-editor and author of "Critical Content Analysis of children’s and Young Adult Literature: Reframing Perspective" (Routledge, 2016) and "Critical Content Analysis of Visual Images in Books for Young People: Reading Images" (Routledge, 2019).
 Currently serving as co-editor of "Bookbird, An International Journal of Children’s Literature," her professional life outside UNT revolves around and within LRA, NCTE, IBBY/USBBY, and ALA.
 Her personal life involves traveling, hiking, and learning about “the Blues.”

-Barbara L. Pazey is an Associate Professor of Educational Leadership at the University of North Texas.
-She received her Ph.D. in Educational Administration from The University of Texas at Austin and her Master of Arts in Music and Piano from The Ohio State University.
-She has experience as a K-12 music and special education teacher, inclusion coordinator, high school principal, and higher education administrator.
+Barbara L. Pazey is an Associate Professor of Educational Leadership at the University of North Texas, where she joined the faculty in 2017.
+She received her Ph.D. in Educational Administration with a specialization in Special Education Administration from The University of Texas at Austin, her Master of Arts in Music and Piano from The Ohio State University, her special education certification through the University of South Carolina and Francis Marion University, and a Bachelor of Music degree with a major in piano from Muskingum University.
+She has experience as a K-12 music teacher and special education teacher, musician and music director for several professional organizations, high school inclusion coordinator, high school principal, and higher education administrator.

-Pazey’s research centers on student voice, inclusive education, equity-oriented leadership, and educational policy and reform.
+Pazey’s research centers on student voice as well as facilitating the empowerment of voice among individuals with multiple identities and generations, inclusive education, equity-oriented leadership, and educational policy and reform.
 She interrogates the effects of educational policies and laws on the school experiences of marginalized student populations and examines how educational policies and reforms inform and impact the development of equity-oriented leaders and leadership preparation programs.

-She actively participates in several professional organizations, serving as the representative for the UNT Teacher Education and Administration Department in the Carnegie Project on the Education Doctorate, Secretary-Treasurer for the School Turnaround and Reform Special Interest Group in the American Educational Research Association, and Research Committee member for the Council for Administrators of Special Education.
+She actively participates in several professional organizations, serving as the representative for the UNT Teacher Education and Administration Department in the Carnegie Project on the Education Doctorate, Research Committee member for the Council for Administrators of Special Education, and a member of the Action Committee for the Leadership for Social Justice Special Interest Group (SIG) for the American Educational Research Association (AERA).

 Ruth Ann Robbins is originally from the state of Mississippi.
 She is the mother of two lovely children who have been the joy of her life.
 She has served as a classroom teacher, building administrator, central office administrator and director of elementary and federal programs.
 The programs included gifted, homeless, ESL, professional development, and curriculum PK-6.
 She is a self motivated professional with more than 20 years of experience providing support for students, parents, teachers and the community by implementing efficient educational practices.
 Mrs. Robbins has provided leadership skills in various schools and districts by initiating and supporting the development of curriculum planning, curriculum implementation, time management strategies, behavior management services, and support and resources for special populations.
 Ruth Ann has devoted her life to supporting student learners, their parents, teachers, administrators, and communities.
 It is with great pride that she calls herself a teacher.